 Day 1: 2 emails/day

 …until you achieve 200 emails/day, at which point warm-up will stabilize and continue sending that amount until you turn the warm-up system off.

-Additionally, if your emails aren’t landing in the Inbox, this system can help with that.
+Additionally, if your emails aren’t landing in the inbox, this system can help with that.
 By sending emails that are automatically opened and replied to, you’re improving your domain’s reputation, which should result in better deliverability.

-Why some emails go missing
+Why do some emails go missing during warmup?

 Emails that end up in the “Missing” column do so for one of several reasons:

 - The receiving account was deleted or suspended by Google after your account sent an email to it but before GMass could retrieve it.

 - The receiving account removed GMass’s access to it after your account sent an email to it but before GMass could retrieve it.

 - In rare cases, emails sent by a new @gmail.com account are “ghosted” by Google and never actually sent.

 If you decide you no longer want your account warmed-up, stop it from your warm-up settings by unchecking the warm-up box.
 Here’s a direct link to your warm-up settings .